dencoderexe/Tetrominoes/README.md

 # Tetrominoes
-This game is my realization of Tetris.
+This game is my realization of the classic Tetris game.
 The project is written in C language using SDL2 libraries for rendering graphics and controlling input devices (currently keyboard).
 # Installing
 The game is already compiled for Windows and Linux operating systems with x64-bit architechture.
 ## Windows